Skip to content

 // Validate token logic here

-// Will continue to next middleware or controller logic if you return nothing/void
+// Will continue to next middleware or controller if you return nothing/void

 }